 Is your company or NGO a cultural organisation?
 And are your cultural activities aimed at contributing to social cohesion in countries bordering on the European Union?
-If so, you might be eligible for a 2018–2020 Creative Twinning grant, a new subsidy scheme.
-For the number of applications received by RVO.nl and the total amount of the requested grants, please check the current information under Budget.
+If so, you might be eligible for a 2018–2020 Creative Twinning grant.
+For the number of applications received and the total amount of the requested grants, please check the current information under budget.

 Creative activities at the EU borders